digikar99/compiler-macro-notes/README.md

 A macro to readably signal [compiler-macro-notes:note](#note) for end-users:
 - Expects `env` to evaluate to an environment suitable for passing to CL-ENVIRONMENTS.CLTL2:DEFINE-DECLARATION
+- `body` is surrounded by a (BLOCK `with-notes` ...) on the outside
-- Wraps the `body` in an UNWIND-PROTECT and prints the conditions that were signalled before exiting.
+- Further, `with-notes` also wraps the `body` in an UNWIND-PROTECT and prints the conditions that were signalled before exiting.
 If `unwind-on-signal` is non-NIL, then returns `form` if a condition was signalled, else if no condition was signalled returns the (primary) return value of `body`.
 - If `unwind-on-signal` is NIL, surrounds `body` in a HANDLER-BIND and prints all the compiler notes that were signalled.
 If non-NIL, prints only the first signalled note.
 - [optimization-failure-note](#optimization-failure-note)s are printed only if `optimization-note-condition` form evaluates to non-NIL: `optimization-note-condition` is expected to be a form.
 - `other-conditions` is a type-specifier that indicates which other conditions should be reported.
+- If the user code in BODY does result in an expansion, then it is expected to avoid performing a nonlocal exit to a place outside `with-notes`.
+Not doing so could result in an incorrect print of the expansion paths.